MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/organize-resources.md

 To apply a tag to a resource group:

-1. Go to [Resource groups](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) and select a resource group.
+1. In the Azure portal, go to [Resource groups](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) and select the resource group.
 1. Select **Tags** in the left navigation.
 1. Enter a new name and value, or select an existing name and value, and then select **Apply**.